SJ23 Tech Tip F10, (Updated 2024-11-11)

 without burrs if just the weight of the hack saw cuts the

-strands using a (2x4)" for support.
-The alternative is to use a Dremel tool with a cutting disk and light pressure.
+strands with support from a (2x4)".
+The alternative is to use a Dremel tool with a cutting disk using light pressure.

 |

-Fig 2, BOTTOM TERMINATION - The socket was slid over the wire & the outside strands unravelled.
-Slip the wedge over the core leaving 1/8" protruding.
-Space outer strands evenly around the
+Fig 2, ASSEMBLE THE TERMINAL - The socket was slid over the wire & the outside strands unravelled.
+The wedge was slipped over the core leaving 1/8" protruding.
+The outer strands were evenly spaced around the

 wedge & across the split.
-Slide the socket against the strands to
+The socket was slid against the strands to

 maintain their spacing.
-I held the end fitting with the open end pointed up so the former stayed on the bottom.
-Applied 1 drop of Loctite inside and 2 on the thread, then tightened against the socket till snug.
+Then I held the end fitting with the open end pointed up so the former stayed on the bottom.
+1 drop of Loctite went on the former and 2 drops on the socket thread.
+The two were tightened till just snug.

 |